 There are many reasons why you may be considering this option.
 But the most common reasons for making a case for a GP negligence claim are these.

 - The GP fails to investigate your medical symptoms.

 - They do not refer you to a specialist who has more experience with your health issues.

-- Not attending planned home visits
+- Not attending home visits per plan.

-- Not taking notice of received test results
+- Not taking notice of test results.

-- A lack of coherent record keeping
+- A lack of coherent record keeping.

-- Prescribing the wrong medication to a patient
+- Prescribing the wrong medication to a patient.

 One of the most significant problems that people have, when they face filing a claim against their GP, is that they have normally been a patient of the same surgery for a long time.
 This loyalty should never be a reason that you do not look into your potential claim.